Rahul664/Weight-Sensor-and-Event-Detection_DataVizualization/README.md

 </p>
 <br/>
 <p>
-  Gondola is similar to the shelf in any normal store and composed of shelfs and in this case there are 5 to 6 shelfs in a Gondola </br>
+  Gondola is similar to vertical fixture consisting of horizontal shelfs in any normal store and in this case there are 5 to 6 shelfs in a Gondola </br>
   Every shelf again is composed of weight sensing plates, weight sensing modalities, there are around 12 plates on each shelf</br>
   Every plate has a sampling rate of **60Hz**, so there are 60 samples collected every second from each plate <br/>
   The pick up event on the plate can be observed and marked when the weight sensor reading decreases with time and increases with time when the put down event happens.</br>